Wake Island: Pan American Airways

 By October 1936, Pan American Airways was ready to transport passengers across the Pacific on its small fleet of three Martin M-130 "Flying Clippers".
 On October 11, the China Clipper landed at Wake on a press flight with ten journalists on board.
 A week later, on October 18, PAA President Juan Trippe and a group of VIP passengers arrived at Wake on the Philippine Clipper (NC14715).
 On October 25, the Hawaii Clipper (NC14714) landed at Wake with the first paying airline passengers ever to cross the Pacific.
 In 1937, Wake Island became a regular stop for PAA's international trans-Pacific passenger and airmail service, with two scheduled flights per week, one westbound from Midway and one eastbound from Guam.
+Pan Am also flew the Boeing 314 Clipper flying boats, in addition to the Martin M130.

-Wake Island is credited with being one of the early successes of hydroponics, which enabled Pan American Airways to grow vegetables for its passengers, as it was very expensive to airlift in fresh vegetables and the island lacked natural soil.
+Wake Island is credited with being one of the early successes of hydroponics, which enabled Pan American Airways to grow vegetables for its passengers, as it was costly to airlift in fresh vegetables and the island lacked natural soil.
 Pan Am remained in operation up to the day of the first Japanese air raid in December 1941, forcing the U.S. into World War II.

+The last flight out was a Martin M-130, which had just taken off on the flight to Guam when it was called on the radio about Pearl Harbor and the outbreak of World War II, so it returned to Wake.
+It was fueled up and was going to do a maritime patrol to search for the Japanese, when the Japanese bombing raid attacked, and the aircraft took some light damage during the raid.
+Two of the air crew were wounded.
+It was stripped of seats and spare weight and filled with 40 people to evacuate.
+After three take-off attempts, it got in the air.
+It flew to Midway, then Pearl Harbor, then back to the US.
+The flight with passengers and 26 Pan-Am employees left in such a hurry that 1 passenger, 1 employee, and 35 Guam staff were left behind.
+It departed about two hours after the air raid.
+Except for one other Marine that a PBY Catalina flew out on December 21, these were the last to leave Wake island before the Japanese capture on the 23rd.
+The US plan was to resupply Wake with a naval force and evacuate civilians, but the island fell to the Japanese while it was still en route.